Congress passes the Global Fragility Act

 What is going on in Venezuela in 2019?

-While the crisis in Venezuela has not been prominently featured in the news, the statistics are startling: Nearly 90 percent of the country’s population lives below the poverty line and more than half of families are unable to meet basic food needs.
+The statistics in Venezuela are startling: Nearly 90 percent of the country’s population lives below the poverty line and more than half of families are unable to meet basic food needs.
 But what happened to cause these issues?

 Venezuelans are facing malnutrition

 Because of the economic collapse, Venezuelans are struggling to buy enough food to feed themselves and their families.

 In fact, the situation in Venezuela is so dire that the Secretary General of the Organization of American States said last year that newborns in Syria have a better chance of survival than those born in Venezuela today.